esrlabs/bake/documentation/syntax/variable_substitutions.rst

 - predefined
 - environment

-variables in your Project.meta file (in this priority).
-If a variable is not found, it will be evaluated to an empty string.
+variables in your Project.meta file.
+Every environment and predefined variable can be overwritten by the user.
+If a variable is not found at all, it will be set to an empty string.

 Using variables
 ***************